 Members’ staff must not use, or permit the use of any City property, including facilities, equipment, supplies, technology or other resources, for activities not associated with the performance of their duties.
 Any exception must be approved by the Member in advance.

-Members’ staff may not, during the term of his or her employment or any time thereafter, directly or indirectly use or disclose any confidential information obtained during their employment with the Member, unless they are required by law or authorized by the Member in writing and in advance.
-The obligation to maintain confidentiality continues after the ceasing of employment.
+Members’ staff may not, during the term of their employment or any time thereafter, directly or indirectly use or disclose any confidential information obtained during their employment with the Member, unless they are required by law or authorized by the Member in writing and in The obligation to maintain confidentiality continues after the ceasing of employment.

 Confidential information includes, but is not limited to, privileged information, draft by-laws or staff reports, third party information, personal information, technical, financial or scientific information and any other information collected, obtained or derived for or from any records that a Members’ staff may come into contact with while employed in the office of the Member.